-7.1 Bryn Tirion Hall is primarily concerned with accepting young people between the ages of 7 to 18 years of age who have social, emotional and behavioural difficulties.
-As Social Emotional and Behavioural Difficulties (SEBD) is a generic term it will frequently encompass a number of diagnosed or possibly undiagnosed developmental disorders or special educational needs including: SEMH, ADHD, Dyslexia, Dyspraxia, Dyscalculia, Language Difficulties, Opposition Defiant Disorder (ODD), Conduct Disorder (CD), Pathological Demand Avoidance (PDA) and Attachment Disorder (AD).
+7.1 Bryn Tirion Hall is primarily concerned with accepting young people between the ages of 7 to 18 years of age who have experienced attachment difficulties and trauma, alongside ACE's and social, emotional and mental health difficulties.
+This may also frequently encompass a number of diagnosed or possibly undiagnosed developmental disorders or special educational needs including: ADHD, Dyslexia, Dyspraxia, Dyscalculia, Language Difficulties, Opposition Defiant Disorder (ODD), Conduct Disorder (CD), Pathological Demand Avoidance (PDA) and Attachment Disorder (AD).
 We will therefore always consider a young person with other associated learning difficulties who for a number of reasons may benefit from the care and education we offer, together with any other needs that are the concern of parents/carers and the placing authority.
 We are unable to offer accommodation to young people who have significant physical disability or those requiring intimate personal care.

 7.2 Our comprehensive referral procedure requires a detailed history of the young person, identifying the specific needs of the residential placement.
 A twelve week assessment will be undertaken following any new admission to the organisation, within the forum of a panel meeting with all relevant and interested parties represented.
 A further planning review will then take place to make longer term decisions as to whether the placement is suitable.
 If it is agreed at this review that the young person's needs are being met within the provision, then the placement is confirmed.
-The Senior Management Team will make the final decision to offer a place.
+The Care Leadership Team will make the final decision to offer a place.